Handle numbers of guts of sutured manifolds and nearly fibered knots: Examples of nearly fibered knots with non-unique incompressible Seifert surfaces

 Then $K= \bdry R_+(\gamma')$ is a knot in $S^3$ with Seifert surface $R_+(\gamma')$ whose complementary sutured manifold $(M'', \gamma'')$ has isolating guts of Type I. In particular, $K$ is a nearly fibered knot, $R_+(\gamma')$ is its minimal genus Seifert surface, and it has another incompressible Seifert surface.

-In Figure~\ref{fig:exampleunknot}, we apply this construction where $J$ is the unknot with a handle number $2$ where $S_J$ has genus $1$.
+In Figure~\ref{fig:exampleunknot}, we apply this construction where $J$ is the unknot with a handle number $2$ Heegaard surface $S_J$ of genus $1$ for the splitting of the complement of the disk $F_J$.
 Shown is the sutured manifold $(M',\gamma')$.
-This knot $K$, the core of the suture $\gamma'$, using SnapPy \cite{snappy} with Sage \cite{sagemath}, we find that $K$ turns out to be a 16 crossing, genus $2$, hyperbolic knot with Jones polynomial
+This knot $K$ is the core of the suture $\gamma'$ and has genus $2$.
+Using SnapPy \cite{snappy} with Sage \cite{sagemath}, we find that $K$ turns out to be a 16 crossing hyperbolic knot with Jones polynomial

-and Knot Floer Homology ranks
+and Knot Floer homology ranks